Nils-Kolvenbach/website/src/tutorials/git-version-control/theory.md

 Git makes loosing data hard.
 As soon as you've committed your changes, you should be able to recover from accidentally overwriting something very easily.

 Even if you delete files from your Working Directory and commit those changes, Git will internally create a new snapshot without those files, instead of actually deleting them.
 This way you can always recover deleted or overwritten files.

+That should be enough theory for now.
+Let's go on with with the fun part in the next lesson.